 Women are populating the lower- and mid-level political jobs in greater numbers, suggesting that it may only be a matter of time—who knows how much—before the gender ratios are less skewed.
 In the face of these difficulties, NJ’s survey shows that women in Washington are relatively cheerful about their own advancement prospects.
 Almost two-thirds (65 percent) said they believed that they could advance as far as their talents would take them.
 That level of optimism was even higher for respondents ages 21 to 29, at 86 percent, and 30 to 39, at 75 percent.
 Oddly, optimism about career advancement was lower among women in the executive branch (55 percent) than among women on the Hill (75 percent) or in the private sector (72 percent).

 In terms of professional opportunities for women, most respondents believed that Washington is either ahead of the rest of the nation (59 percent) or on pace with it (33 percent).
 Only 9 percent said that Washington lags behind.

-This article appears in the July 12, 2012, edition of National Journal Daily.
+This article appears in the July 12, 2012 edition of NJ Daily.